Miami Heat: Special uniforms

 In the 2017–18 season, the Heat wore special "City" uniforms (named as such by Nike to commemorate local cultures and team traditions) that paid homage to the hit 1980s TV series Miami Vice.
 The uniforms were white with pink, light blue and black trim and featured the "Miami" wordmark inspired from the logo of the Miami Arena.
 For the 2018–19 season, the Heat released black versions of the Miami Vice uniforms.
 In addition, a pink version of the uniform was unveiled as part of Nike's "Earned" series which were exclusive only to the 16 teams that qualified in the 2018 NBA playoffs.
 A light blue version of the uniforms was used in the 2019–20 season.
 The Vice theme continued with the 2020–21 "City" uniform, this time featuring a pink and blue gradient and black letters.

 In the 2021–22 season, the Heat wore special "City" uniforms that mixed various uniform styles used by the team.
 The black-based uniform featured a mix of lettering taken from the Heat's previous and current uniform sets, including the throwback Floridians and Miami Vice "City" set.
 Players were allowed to choose their own number styles.
 A white version of this uniform served as its 2022–23 "City" uniform.

+The 2023–24 "City" uniform centered around the mantra of "HEAT Culture" within the organization.
+The black-based uniform featured the team name in red and "CULTURE" in white letters.
+The number font was based on the 1988–99 uniforms.
+A modified version of the uniform was worn by Jaime Jaquez Jr. during the 2024 All-Star Weekend Slam Dunk Contest, with "EL HEAT CULTURA" emblazoned in front to acknowledge Jaquez Jr.'s Mexican American heritage.
+A red version of the "HEAT Culture" uniform served as its 2024–25 "City" uniform.
+However, midway through the 2024–25 season, the Heat retired the red "HEAT Culture" uniform in favor of the 2017–18 white "Miami Vice" uniform, which they wore as a temporary substitute to the primary white "Association" uniform for the rest of the season.
+The black version of the "Miami Vice" uniform returned for the 2025–26 season.

 Miami's 2021 "Earned" uniform (rewarded after making the 2020 NBA playoffs) marked the first time the team used yellow as a base color; previously it was only utilized as an accent color on the logo and uniforms.
 Letters were rendered in black with white trim, but red was not used at all in the uniform.